-- In the thumbnail view, press [MENU] $\rightarrow \blacktriangleright \rightarrow$ Filter $\rightarrow$ a category. - You can also touch FILTER to select a category.
+In the thumbnail view, press [MENU] $\rightarrow \blacktriangleright \rightarrow$ Filter \rightarrow a category.

 Delault

 Option Description

 All View files normally.

 Date View files by the date they were saved.

-Туре View files by the file type.
+File Type View files by the file type.

-Location View files by the place they were saved.
-(Only the photos captured with an optional GPS module have the location information.)

-- 2 Select a list to open it.

-- 3 Select a file to view it.
+- 2 Select a list to open it. - 3 Select a file to view it.

-- Y Touch to return to the previous view.